swastikpareek/cog/README.md

 ## Cog

-Cog is a developer-focused base theme and starterkit created by Acquia's Professional Service FrontEnd Team.
+Cog is a developer-focused base theme and starterkit created by Acquia's Professional Service Front-end Team.
 It is intended as a minimalistic baseline for custom theming, while exposing common tools and workflows.
 Cog provides a small amount of code to get started, but is still packed with utilities to extend.

 * Responsive containers built on Susy grid system
 * Initial SMACSS file architecture